08 November 2019

 label: Universal Island - nationality: England, UK

-Compilation album by Amy Winehouse released posthumously is primarily produced by Salaam Remi, but also feature two songs (tracks #4 & 6) produced by Mark Ronson.
+Compilation album by Amy Winehouse released posthumously is primarily produced by Salaam Remi, but it also feature two songs (tracks #4 & #6) produced by Mark Ronson.

-The album title suggests a collection of well-hidden gems, and it may just be that but it's more of a mixed bag in the sense that it contains a variety of songs.
-"Our Day Will Come" and "Between the Cheats" are superb compositions that probably would have been included on a third studio release, but the remaining tracks come to define something else.
-We find outtakes, demos and rarities rather than future album songs.
-Some are alternate recordings, two songs are with other artists - Nas and Tony Bennett respectively, where the latter duet was her last studio recording, and then a couple of old classics before it's all over in just about 45 mins.
-Apparently, the songs were selected by the producers, Sallam Remi and Mark Ronson, but also with a say from family members...
+The album title suggests a collection of well-hidden gems, and it may just be that but it's more of a mixed bag in the sense that it contains a big variety of songs - some that were undoubtedly meant to be prt of a never realised third album, and others that, well, weren't intended to be reeased as is but given the circumstances thankfully were revealed without having to fit in.
+"Our Day Will Come" and "Between the Cheats" are superb compositions that probably would have been included on that third studio album, but the remaining tracks come to define the album as something else.
+We find outtakes, demos, and rarities rather than future album songs 'cause Winehouse hadn't found time to compose that many more.
+Some tracks are alternate recordings, two songs are with other artists - Nas and Tony Bennett respectively, where the latter duet appears to have been her last studio recording, and then a couple of old classics make up the lot before it's all over in just around 45 mins.
+Apparently, the songs were selected by the producers, Sallam Remi and Mark Ronson, but apparently also with a say from one or two family members.

-The album debuted at #1 in the UK as it did in Austria, Greece, Portugal, Switzerland, and in The Netherlands.
-It also became Winehouse's best standard charting album in the US making it to #5 on the Billboard 200 (Back to Black peaked at #2 when it was re-issued).
-It spawned two single releases - track #11, "Body and Soul", a duet with Tony Bennett reaching #40 and "Our Day Will Come" peaking at #29 on the national singles chart.
+The album debuted at the top of the charts in the UK as it replicated in Austria, Greece, Portugal, Switzerland, and in The Netherlands.
+It also became Winehouse's best charting standard album in the US making it to number #5 on the Billboard 200 (Back to Black peaked at #2 when it was re-issued).
+It spawned two single releases - track #11 "Body and Soul", a duet with Tony Bennett reaching number #40 and "Our Day Will Come" peaking at number #29 on the national singles chart.

-It's an album without fillers or poor songs, and it's more than nice to have these songs as well, although, the collection appears more as the incomplete glimpse into a treasury, where the voice of Winehouse is the jewel that shines above it all.
+Lioness... is an album without obvious fillers or poor songs, and it's more than nice to have these recordings as well, although, the collection appears more as an incomplete glimpse into a treasury, where the voice of Winehouse is the jewel that shines through it all.

 [ 👍allmusic.com, Spin 4 / 5, Rolling Stone 3,5 / 5, 👎The Guardian, Q Magazine 3 / 5 stars ]